spujol/3DSlicerWorkshop-Taiwan/README.md

 Participants are invited to install the 3D Slicer software and the workshop datasets in preparation for the hands-on sessions.

 ### Software
-Please download the latest version of Slicer 4.10.2:
+Please download the latest version of 3D Slicer:
 [Slicer 4.10.2 Stable Release Version rev. 28257](https://download.slicer.org/)

 ### Tutorial Datasets